MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/shelf-life.md

 - **PP01** – Receipt date = today, qty = 2, expiration date = today + 10 days

 SO1 will be covered by one unit from PPO1.
-SO2 will be covered by PO2 <!-- KFM: Because PO2 expires sooner than PPO1? -->.
+SO2 will be covered by PO2 because PO2 expires sooner than PPO1.

 The following table summarize the result.